kapistalam/jenkinstest/README.md

 # This is a test for jenkins polling

-#Trial after editing the localhost
+# Trial after editing the localhost

-#changed the IP
+# changed the IP

 # after http://07a0736d.ngrok.io

-#one more try
+# one more try

+# removed the port